-The term “ad valorem” is Latin for “according to value,” which means that it is flexible, and it depends on the assessed value of an asset, product, or service.
-An ad valorem tax is charged by state and municipal governments, and it is based on the assessed value of a product or property.
+The term “ad valorem” is Latin for “according to value,” which means that it is flexible and depends on the assessed value of an asset, product, or service.
+An ad valorem tax is charged by state and municipal governments and is based on the assessed value of a product or property.
 The most common ad valorem tax is the property tax, which is charged on real estate and personal property.

-An ad valorem tax is not limited to property alone and may extend to other taxes such as value added tax and sales tax on goods and services.
-It is charged at the time of the transaction as is the case with Value Added Tax (VAT), which is deducted at the point of purchase.
-Ad valorem tax may also be charged as an annual fee such as inheritance tax.
+An ad valorem tax is not limited to property alone and may extend to other taxes such as value-added tax and the sales tax on goods and services.
+It is charged at the time of the transaction, as is the case with Value Added Tax (VAT), which is deducted at the point of purchase.
+Ad valorem tax may also be charged as an annual fee, such as inheritance tax.